 - Toasted (gluten-free) slices of bread topped with a drizzle of olive oil.

 - Serve with your favorite crackers or avocado oil potato chips.

-- Roasted seaweed sheets always works.
+- Roasted seaweed sheets always work.
 I love the gimMe organic Big sheets.

 - For a fuller meal, I sometimes serve it with my oven-baked Jamaican curry seasoned potatoes or mashed cauliflower to keep it low carb.
 DELICIOUS.